red5pro/streaming-html5/src/page/test/publishStatistics/README.md

 # Statistics Monitoring

-Both the `RTCPublisher` and `WHIPClient` publisher clients support the ability to monitor and POST statistics report data based on the underlying `RTCPeerConnection` of the clients.
+The `WHIPClient` publisher client supports the ability to monitor and POST statistics report data based on the underlying `RTCPeerConnection` of the clients.

 ## Stats Configuration